Tyriol/product-api/instruction-READ-THIS-FIRST.md

 Please add your code to a repository in GitHub that is public and send us a link once you have completed the task.

+- Extension:
+  - Change Stock Number to not be auto generated ✅
+  - Add validation to check stock number is exactly 10 characters and contains only alphanumeric characters